-The more I have worked with this contract over the years, the more I have come to think of it not as a contract but as a Project Management Procedures Manual.
-This should not be a surprise as the original contract was drafted by project managers for construction professionals (and not by lawyers for other lawyers and judges).
+The more I have worked with this suite of contracts over the years, the more I have come to think of it not as a contract but as a Project Management Procedures Manual.
+This should not be a surprise, as the original contract was drafted by project managers for construction professionals (and not by lawyers for other lawyers and judges).